 Students wishing to enter the J.D./M.A. program must fulfill all admission requirements for the School of Law and the Department of Sociology and Anthropology.
 They must apply to each separately.
 Students may apply to both schools during the same admission period, or may wait to apply to the M.A. program during their first year in the School of Law.

 Students must complete the basic first-year requirements for the School of Law before beginning their studies in the M.A. program.
 Thereafter, students attend classes in both the School of Law and Department of Sociology and Anthropology.
 Students complete a total of 106 credits of academic work, including a summer internship, in order to complete the J.D./M.A.
 (82 credits in the School of Law and 24 credits in the Department of Sociology and Anthropology.
-Of the 91 credits required for the J.D. degree, 9 credits are satisfied by sociology and anthropology courses and 9 credit of law school courses are accepted toward the 33 credits required for the master’s degree.
+Of the 91 credits required for the J.D. degree, nine credit hours are satisfied by sociology and anthropology courses and nine credits of law school courses are accepted toward the 33 credits required for the master’s degree.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.